RocketCommunicationsInc/astro-uxds/_content/components/drop-down.md

 ::: compliance

-- X.X.X Menu items shall use title-style capitalization.
+- 5.4.1 Menu items shall use title-style capitalization.
-- X.X.X Menu items shall use an ellipsis (…) to indicate that further action is required to complete the command.
+- 5.4.2 Menu items shall use an ellipsis (…) to indicate that further action is required to complete the command.

 :::